wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 ## Using GCP (Google Cloud Platform)                        = use_gcp

-Background information about Google's APIs relevant to all programming languages (such as professional certifications) are in my article at<br /><a target="_blank" href="https://wilsonmar.github.io/gcp/">https://wilsonmar.github.io/gcp</a>
+Background information about Google's APIs relevant to all programming languages (such as professional certifications) is in my article at<br /><a target="_blank" href="https://wilsonmar.github.io/gcp/">https://wilsonmar.github.io/gcp</a>

-Information and advice about Python coding on GCP are presented in this article.

 Under the <a target="_blank" href="https://github.com/googleapis/googleapis">googleapis organization on GitHub</a> is <a target="_blank" href="https://github.com/googleapis/google-cloud-python#libraries">https://github.com/googleapis/google-cloud-python#libraries</a> which provides (at time of this writing) 113 stable and preview versions of Python client code to Google's many services APIs to make REST API and gRPC calls.

+Why Python?
+For one, Google's Policy Troubleshooter accessed from API & CLI handles more complex issues than the GUI:
+<a target="_blank" href="https://www.youtube.com/watch?v=geqSzNvZOuk&list=PLIivdWyY5sqLlgyC_e8NSkVzc9pOBMe1R&index=40&pp=iAQB">How to use</a>

+Since many servers have ICMP ping commands disabled to block malicious scanners, a Python program can periodically reach an IP address to see if it's active, and measure round-trip speed.
+Those measurements can be saved for availability trending over time.

 References:
    * <a target="_blank" href="https://www.youtube.com/watch?v=hnqeYOYDRYY">Step-by-step guide Python - Google Cloud Function</a> by ForDevelopers
    * <a target="_blank" href="https://www.youtube.com/watch?v=FpqV-QeWeCI">Python API intro</a> by Python 360

 ### GCP Login and Authentication